stejeda21/stejeda21/README.md

 Skills: Front End - REACT / JS / HTML / CSS  Back End - Python (occasionally implementing Flask frontend framework with Python)

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on : A website for a construction company
+- 🌱 I’m currently learning : Data Structures and Algorithms
+- 👯 I’m looking to collaborate on : Any project I can contribute to on the FrontEnd.
+- 💬 Ask me about : Anything!
+- 📫 How to reach me: ([Instagram] (www.instagram.com/stejeda21))
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I'm a movie nerd.
+Unofficial movie critic.